YK7188/YK_Lab/16-Mobile app configration/README.md

 Expected behavior:

 - Data from an unmanaged app can be received by a managed app.
-- The imported data can then be shared from the managed app to an unmanaged app because the data is not treated as organizational data.
+- The imported data can then be shared from the managed app to an unmanaged app because the data is not treated as organizational data ("send org data to other apps" not applied).

 #### Scenario 2 — “Any app with incoming org data” selected